V. K. Krishna Menon: India League and the independence movement

 In 1928, Menon founded the India League to demand total independence of India from British rule.
 He worked as a journalist and as president of the India League from 1928 to 1947.
 In 1930s, Menon along with other contributors had created a 554-page report on the situation in India.
 The report was banned in India.
 Menon worked to help Nehru succeed Mahatma Gandhi as the moral leader and executive of the Indian independence movement, and to support Nehru's accession as the first Prime Minister of an independent India.
 As Secretary, he built the India League into the Indian lobby in the British Parliament, and turned British sentiment towards the cause of Indian independence.
 In 1931, Mahatma Gandhi praised the efforts of the Indian League for its "hurricane propaganda on the danger to world peace of a rebellious India in bondage".

 He also took interest in the Colonial Seamen's Association from which he met Chris Braithwaite and Surat Alley.
 During the first years of World War II, Menon joined British communists in condemning both the Western Allies and Nazi Germany, though he also took part in several anti-Nazi demonstrations in Britain.
 Once, when asked whether the Indian public would prefer British or German rule, Menon replied that "[one] might as well ask a fish if it prefers to be fried in butter or margarine".

+Menon, a prominent speaker was invited to speak at Central School, Doncaster in 1942 advocating for the India National Congress and ability of Indian peoples to govern themselves, ideas which met favourably by Doncaster's citizens.